-We have updated our list of Top Kratom Vendors in Sep, 2021We monthly buy products and test all the kratom suppliers.
+We have updated our list of Top Kratom Vendors in Oct, 2021We monthly buy products and test all the kratom brands.
 During the last 12 months, a couple of Top Kratom Vendors on the list have lost their position as they were supplying substandard Kratom products lately.
-We have updated our list of Best Kratom Vendors for Sep, 2021, Please have a look.
+We have updated our list of Best Kratom Vendors for Oct, 2021, Please have a look.

 Why do People Use Kratom?

 Kratom has many healing effects for problems like anxiety, depression, insomnia, acts as pain relief, and is a cure for opioid dependency as well.
 Kratom is eaten raw in the form of a leaf, and it is also supplied as tea or in capsules for medication use.
 People suffering from some kind of chronic pain are prescribed Kratom.
 Kratom is often also used by people to aid them in being proactive for intensive labor or the work that they do.
 It provides its users with exceptional energy throughout the day and helps them stay active.
 Farmers and laborers and also people working for long hours use this drug to remain at the top of their game.